rjordell/Citrus-Scraper/README.md

 # CitrusScraper
 A program that signs a user up for text alerts based on events from their calendar.

-Made by Bilal Nasir, Jordell Rodriguez, Braxton Mott, and Victor Sandoval Vargas.
+Made by Bilal Nasir, Jordell Rodrigues, Braxton Mott, and Victor Sandoval Vargas.

 # Overview